Nose Fillers vs Threadlift

 - Nose thread lifts do not spread out to broaden the nose which can occur with nose filler injections

-- Both can give excellent improvement in the nose contour when done properly
+- Both can enhance the nose contour when done properly

 - Both treatments have good longevity and can be repeated when the effects start to wane

 In actual fact, nose fillers and Nose thread lifts need not necessarily be done in isolation.
-The effects can be combined to give a more dramatic, longer lasting result.
-Our doctors would be more than happy to advise you further on how you can attain the nose contour that you’ve always wanted.
+The effects can be combined to give enhanced and longer lasting result.
+Our doctors would be happy to advise you further on how you can attain the nose contour that you’ve always wanted.